 - Ksheeradhoomam – Milk Steam Treatments.

-These treatments are quite useful and most importantly these have no side effect unlike other artificial beauty products.
-There are different Cos who are continuously researching for improvements of the herbal products and as a result over a period of time various new companies and individuals has enter the market with variety of products.
+These treatments are quite useful, and most importantly, these have no side effects, unlike other artificial beauty products.
+Different Companies are continuously researching for improvements of the herbal products.
+As a result, over some time, various new companies and individuals have entered the market with a variety of products.

-Ishween Anand’s Nyassa, Natasha Shah’s The Nature’s Co, Rahul Kale’s Iraya brand, Sucheta Khandwala and Priti Mehta’s Om Ved to name a few are the beauty’s new star competitors in India.
+Ishween Anand’s Nyassa, Natasha Shah’s Nature’s Co, Rahul Kale’s Iraya brand, Sucheta Khandwala, and Priti Mehta’s Om Ved to name a few are the beauty’s new star competitors in India.

-You will really feel like using her products as they are purely made from almond, hazelnut, wheat germ, wet mud, and cinnamon.
-She is even taking form the lovable fruits like mango, pineapple, tangerine, aloe Vera, lemon, marigold etc. Fruits like cucumber, coconut and marine lavender are also available.
+You will feel like using her products as they are made from almond, hazelnut, wheat germ, wet mud, and cinnamon.
+She is even taking form the lovable fruits like mango, pineapple, tangerine, aloe Vera, lemon, marigold, etc. Fruits like cucumber, coconut, and marine lavender are also available.

-You must have come across oil burners, fragrant candles and incense sticks in many of the shopping malls.
-They are not only attractive but also really nice to gift your closed ones.
+You must have come across oil burners, fragrant candles, and incense sticks in many of the shopping malls.
+They are not only attractive but also really lovely to gift your closed ones.

-Even Rahul Kale is using sesame oil, salwood butter in creams and lotions.
-He uses manjistha, a high quality Indian herb in his eye gels and face creams to promote propoer blood circulation.
-His product ranges from Rs 100 to Rs 300 and are basically available in high end spas.
+Even Rahul Kale is using sesame oil, sandalwood butter in creams, and lotions.
+He uses manjistha, a high-quality Indian herb in his eye gels, and faces creams to promote proper blood circulation.
+His product ranges from Rs 100 to Rs 300 and is available in high-end spas.

 Sucheta Khandwala and Priti Mehta’s Om Ved has a team of Ayurvedic doctors and cosmetic consultants.
-Their products include body massage oil, skin toners, bath soaps, shampoos – all made from neem, almond oil and sandalwood.
-They promise their product to be free from petrochemicals, glycols, synthetic perfumes and colours.
+Their products include body massage oil, skin toners, bath soaps, shampoos – all made from neem, almond oil, and sandalwood.
+They promise their product to be free from petrochemicals, glycols, synthetic perfumes, and colors.
 They are also against animal testing.

-Although each one has to struggle to survive in the tough competition.
-But each has a firm belief that it’s essential to give brand identity to their products.
-These entrepreneurs are enriching their products with natural ingredients, packaging the age old beauty principle of Ayurveda.
+Although each one has to struggle to survive in the fierce competition, each has a firm belief that it’s essential to give brand identity to their products.
+These entrepreneurs are enriching their products with natural ingredients, packaging the age-old beauty principle of Ayurveda.
 These stars are giving awareness to towards the use of natural Indian cosmetics and principles of Ayurveda.

-So have your own selection and as the content conveys avoid expensive, attractive artificial cosmetics.
+So have your selection, and as the content conveys, avoid expensive, attractive artificial cosmetics.